chef/automate/components/docs-chef-io/content/automate/ha_chef_backend_to_automate_ha.md

 {{< warning >}}

 - Customers using only **Standalone Chef Infra Server** or **Chef Backend** are advised to follow this migration guidance.
 Customers using **Chef Manage** or **Private Chef Supermarket** with Chef Backend should not migrate with this.
-- Also, for the customers using a standalone Chef Infra Server, cookbooks should be in the database but not in either the file system or S3.
+- Also, for the customers using a standalone Chef Infra Server, cookbooks should be in the database or S3 but not in the file system.
 - Automate HA does not support supermarket authentication with chef-server user credentials.
 - Post Migration Customer can not log in with chef-server users to Supermarket.